npmcdn-to-unpkg-bot/RD/README.md

   - note the package folder (something like C:\Users\yourName\\.atom\packages)
   - open a command window and nav to that folder
   - then use **apm install package-name**

+## Sublime
+  Disregard, it's $70 a pop!

+## WebStorm
+    £78 for commercial license, £39 for "individuals"

+## Microsoft code